mhdavis/computer-science/cs_concepts/concepts.md

 ```

 Notice that syntactically irrelevant tokens (ex. `LBAR`) are removed from the tree structure, but are important for developing the actual structure of the tree.
 These removed tokens are left inherently in the structure of the tree.

+#### Assembling

+**Assembling** is the process in which the **Assembler** (a program) takes in text based instructions produced after parsing and converts it to binary code, thereby making it readable by the machine.

+Assembly languages have a one-to-one mapping to machine instructions, where as high-level programming languages have a one-to-many mapping to machine instructions.

 ---